Darkle/coopcoding.com_jekyll_version/_posts/blog/2015-04-06-my-jekyll-setup-for-this-blog.markdown

 </code></pre>
 ```

 For the actual syntax highlighting, I couldn't seem to get rouge to generate line numbers, so I used [prism.js](http://prismjs.com/).
-The prism.js output It looks great and I figure so long as the javascript is at the bottom of the page and not blocking anything loading it should be fine and wont annoy people viewing the page.
+The prism.js output looks great and I figure so long as the javascript is at the bottom of the page and not blocking anything loading it should be fine and wont annoy people viewing the page.
 On the [prism.js download page](http://prismjs.com/download.html) you can pick and choose what languages to support, which is pretty neat.

 Prism checks any `<code>` elements on the page for the class `"language-foo"`, where "foo" is the name of the language that's in the code block.